keksmampfer/ProcessWire-MarkupSitemapXML/README.md

 MarkupSitemapXML
 ================

 A module for ProcessWire that generates a sitemap.xml file for use with major search engines.
+Currently this is only tested with ProcessWire 3+.

 Generating sitemap
 ---------------------------------------